 Lydia Wiernik

-I'm a hearing neurolinguist interested in the neurobiology of sign language and how modality influences cognitive organization and processing.
-More specifically, I'm interested in bimodal bilingualism, the relationships between (sign) language acquisition, embodiment, and cognition, and how d/Deaf communities make meaning using multimodal and semiotic resources.
-I'm also interested in accessibility in academia and open-access publishing, as well as attenuating the reproduction of negative ideologies about sign language and deafness in neuroscience through disability frameworks.
+I'm a hearing neurolinguist interested in how multimodal language experience influences cognitive organisation and processing.
+More specifically, I'm interested in bimodal bilingualism, the relationships between sign language experience, embodiment, and cognition, and how deaf and signing communities make meaning using multimodal and semiotic resources.
+I'm also interested in accessibility in academia and open-access publishing, as well as attenuating the reproduction of negative ideologies about sign language and deafness in neuroscience and linguistics through the application of disability frameworks to neurolinguistic research.

 Education